 - Provide consultation services on the initial plan design and financial goals.

 - Plan and hold discussions with the financial advisors on the operations of a plan.

 - Draft all plan documents.

 - Consult the actuary to ensure plan compliance and set goals.

 - Ensure the plan complies with ERISA and DOL rules and regulations.

 - Filing plan tax returns with the IRS.

 Don’t be afraid to ask for references from larger TPA clients.
 Many business owners gladly accept a list of references from the TPA.
 You could also ask for a list of their largest clients.
 The clients will clarify their satisfaction with the TPA’s service and any advice they can give pertaining to the TPA.

-- Interview your top 3 references.
-Make sure that you ask questions regarding plan design, administration and ongoing support.
-You might find some significant differences.
+Once you have completed your initial diligence, make sure that you interview them all and receive illustrations.
+Ask questions regarding plan structure, annual administration and ongoing support.
+You might find a few differences.

 The Choice is Your’s